mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/09-functions/index.md

 boundHandler(new Event("click")) // bound version: ok
 myClickHandler.call(myButton, new Event("click")) // also ok
 ```
-Note TypeScript understands that [`.bind`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind), [`.call`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call) or [`.apply`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/apply) will result in the proper `this` being passed to the function as part of its invocation
+Note TypeScript understands that [`.bind`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind), [`.call`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call) or [`.apply`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/apply) will result in the proper `this` being passed to the function as part of its invocation.

-[^1]: There's a native javascript concept of a native `void` keyword, but it's not related to the TypeScript concept of the same name
+[^1]: There is a native Javascript concept of a native `void` keyword, but it's not related to the TypeScript concept of the same name.